Danielyhzhao/DCGANvsDDPM/README.md

 - PyTorch
 - CUDA (optional, for GPU)

-### Setup
+## Setup

-1. Clone the repository:
+### 1. Clone the Repository

 git clone https://github.com/your-username/MNISTGenComp.git

-cd MNISTGenComp
+cd MNISTGenCompare

-2. Install dependencies:
+### 2. Install Dependencies

 pip install -r requirements.txt

-torch
-torchvision
-torchmetrics
-numpy
-matplotlib
+### 3. Download MNIST Dataset

-3. MNIST dataset will be auto-downloaded to `data/` when running the script.
+The MNIST dataset will be automatically downloaded to the data/ directory when running the script for the first time.

 ## Usage